-- A. To perform their duties consistent with applicable College policies, procedures, and practices; - B. To represent the College professionally and creditably on all occasions; - C. To continually improve their education and experience; - D. To devote their best efforts to the educational program of Harper College; and - E. To fulfill the terms of their contract.
+- A. To perform their duties consistent with applicable College policies, procedures, and practices; - B. To represent the College professionally and creditably on all occasions; - C. To continually improve his/her education and experience;

-11.03.09 Faculty Evaluation
+- D. To devote his/her best efforts to the educational program of Harper College; and - E. To fulfill the terms of his/her contract. - 11.03.09 Faculty Evaluation